Fairfax Divorce Lawyer

 Will I Have to Go to Court?

-A contested, fault-based divorce in Virginia is much more expensive, and time-consuming than an uncontested divorce and no-fault divorce.
+A contested, fault-based divorce in Virginia is much more expensive and time-consuming than an uncontested divorce and no-fault divorce.
 Contested and fault-based divorces can result in higher court costs, attorney fees, and other expenses.
 In addition, contested divorces are fought in court which makes it harder for everyone involved, including your children.
-You may also have to hire experts, including child custody experts, valuation experts, and vocational experts.'
+You may also have to hire experts, including child custody experts, valuation experts, and vocational experts.
+Facing court proceedings means preparing for rigorous legal scrutiny.
+This preparation can be stressful, necessitating substantial documentation and potential testimony from witnesses.
+The presence of experts helps build a case, but it often escalates costs and complexity, underscoring the importance of weighing court proceedings against potential settlements outside of court.

 Keithley Law, PLLC can often settle the more challenging cases and avoid the need for expensive long-drawn-out litigation in divorce.
 Our lawyers can get the outcomes in court if opting for a settlement isn’t in your best interest.